tmtsoftware/dms-irgsc/README.md

 datetime,
 requests, and
 pyvo.
-### Note: It is recommended to install the package in a fresh environment.
+### Note: It is recommended to install irgsctool in a fresh environment and requires a stable internet connection to fetch the data.

 # Installation